JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 list al branches by doing `git branch --list`

 staging and commiting stays the same, you are now working on a separate branch

+**NOTE**: the file version you will see on the pc will depend on the branch you are in